 Take a trip around the world

 Did you know you could take a trip around the world in an hour?
 The pond with the island right outside the castle wall’s name is Svet translating to, “world.”
-There is a 12km path that goes entirely around the pond and a boat ride that takes you entirely around the pond in an hour giving it the fun catch phrase of. “going around the world in an hour,” because you can physically go around the pond in that amount of time.
+There is a 12km path that goes entirely around the pond and a boat ride that takes you entirely around the pond in an hour!
+This gives it the fun catch phrase of “going around the world in an hour.”

 We thought this was incredibly cute, but also found this area to be beautiful and a great place to go to get some fresh air and exercise.
 There were tons of people riding their bikes and walking around the path.
-The entire area around Trebon is protected land area (PLA) and locals and visitors love using this spot to check out the local wildlife and beautiful views of protected land.
+The entire area around Trebon is protected land area (PLA).
+Locals and visitors love using this spot to check out the local wildlife and beautiful views of protected land.

 If you continue around the world about a kilometer from town you can witness the gorgeous hexagonal neo-gothic Schwarzenberg Tomb.

 Go to the local theater